Jessica (Jesse) Baldwin-Philippi, PhD (current as of 11/1/23)

 - “Toward the Recognition of Democracy in the Structure of News.”
 Western States Communication Association (WSCA): February 2009, Communication Theory Division.

 - “An Undemocratic Ideal: The False Rhetoric of Liberalization, Freedom and Democracy in Globalization Discourse.”
-NCA, Political Communication Division, November.
+Political Communication Division November.
+NCA

 - “Action and Reaction in Globalization and Global Development Practices” Midwest Political Science Association, Global Development Division, April.